zahoruiko/ad-tracker/README.md

-# AdsTracker in Java Spring Boot
+# Advertising Tracker in Java Spring Boot

 Tracker of clicks on advertising banners and links